Arctic Rescue’s Park City Dog Sledding Team

 All Seasons Adventures

-Get off the beaten path and explore Park City's local community with All Seasons Adventures (ASA) as your guide.
-ASA serves as Park City's outdoor guide service, offering guides for dog sledding tours plus a plethora of all-season activities, such as fly fishing, fat biking, rafting and horseback riding.
+Get off the beaten path and explore Park City's local community with All Seasons Adventures as your guide.
+They offer guiding services for dog sledding tours plus a plethora of all-season activities, including fly fishing, fat biking, rafting and horseback riding.
 The tour guides all come from different backgrounds, lifestyles and experiences but collectively share a passion for outdoor activities and guiding others along the way.

 Bear Ridge Adventures

-Bear Ridge Adventures, located 25 minutes away from Park City, is a family run business focused solely on dog sledding.
-They offer their clients three options for authentic dog sled tours: 1 hour, 2 hour, and half day tours all with a full 10 to 12 dog team.
-They believe dog sledding is a great way to really dive in and get to know more about mushing, the huskies, and dog sledding.
+Bear Ridge Adventures, located 25 minutes away from Park City in Coalville, is a family run business focused solely on dog sledding.
+They offer their clients three options for authentic dog sled tours: one-hour, two-hour, and half-day tours all with a full 10 to 12 dog team.
+Experiencing is a dog sled is a great way to really dive in and get to know more about mushing and the huskies.